Community development brings people together. This role requires selfless individuals who are passionate about assisting others

 - There is frequent contact with individuals, agencies and groups in the community.
 Therefore, travel within a working day is to be expected.
-Absence from home overnight is likely to be rare but may be required on occasion.
-Depending on the employer, it may be possible to undertake some travel overseas.
+Absence from home overnight is unlikely but may be required on occasion.
+Depending on the employer, it may be possible to travel overseas.

-Although this area of work is open to all graduates and those with an HND, a degree/HND in social sciences may improve your chances.
+Although this area of work is open to all graduates and those with any HND, a qualification in a social sciences subject may improve your chances.

 Entry without a degree or HND is possible, although career development is more restricted.
 A degree in any subject will be an advantage in gaining higher-level posts.
-Relevant experience is far more important than the subject area studied.
+In community development, relevant experience is far more important than the subject area studied.

 A variety of vocational college or work-based training courses and undergraduate and postgraduate university courses are available throughout the UK.

-Before being allowed to work directly with children or vulnerable adults employees in England and Wales will be required to undergo a Disclosure and Barring Service check.
+Before being allowed to work directly with children or vulnerable adults, employees in England and Wales will be required to undergo a Disclosure and Barring Service (DBS) check.

 For some positions, postgraduate qualifications are essential in order to progress to more senior-level positions.
 This is particularly true in generic community work.
 A variety of full-time and part-time courses are available, with some open to those with an HND.
 One or two years' relevant experience is usually required.